hanneskaeufler/danger-todoist/README.md

 `warn_for_todos` - Adds a warning if there are todos found in the modified code

+`fail_for_todos` - Adds an error if there are todos found in the modified code

 `print_todos_table` - Adds a list of offending files to the danger comment

+`todos` - Returns the list of todos in the current diff set

 ## Development